Machine Learning for Large-Scale

 statistical analysis that focuses on prediction, for analyzing very

 large datasets ("big data").
-In addition to standard models, we will

-weeks of the class.
 The plan is to survey different machine learning

 techniques (supervised, unsupervised, reinforcement learning) as well

 large-scale machine learning and will discuss distributed

 computational frameworks (Hadoop and Spark).

-08/30 Class introduction and math review. [slides]
+08/31.
+Class introduction and math review. [slides]